 You can configure URL filtering for user defined Access Policy groups and the Global Policy Group.
 To configure URL filtering in an Access Policy group:

-- Step 1 Navigate to the Web Security Manager > Access Policies page. - Step 2 Click the link in the policies table under the URL Categories column for the policy group you want to edit.
+- Step 1 Navigate to the Web Security Manager > Access Policies page. - Step 2 Click the link in the policies table under the URL Filtering column for the policy group you want to edit.
+The Access Policies: URL Filtering: policyname page appears.

-Figure 16-1 Configuring Access Policy URL Categories
+Figure 17-1 Configuring Access Policy URL Categories